Getting Started

 help [command] display help for command

-Run yarn dev to start the development server; the browser will automatically open the documentation homepage.
+Run yarn dev to start the development server, and the browser will automatically open the documentation home page

 doom dev -h